- Why donor ethnicity matters

-The following is based on more than 30 years of TSBC helping recipients choose their donors and create their families.
+The following is based on more than 35 years of TSBC helping people choose their donors and create their families.
 We have added insights gained from our research program, and sources beyond TSBC, including adoption research and the experiences of transracial families.
-An important note: we frame the information below from the point of view of your future child and family, not solely from a prospective parent’s perspective.
-A child-based perspective may raise a different set of issues for you to consider as you choose the ethnicity of your child's donor.
+We find that the concerns of prospective parents sometimes differ from what we hear from current parents.
+A family and child-based perspective, based on experiences from those who have gone before, may raise a different set of issues for you to consider about the ethnicity of your child's donor.

-The men who fit my search criteria ... were healthy and fit, but they had ethnicities and races that did not match [me or my partner].
+The donors who fit my search criteria ... were healthy and fit, but they had ethnicities and races that did not match [me or my partner].
 Our favorite donor was a man who was part Palestinian.
 A few other favorites had Latino heritage, and another was Native American.
-These men’s sperm would indeed help us to create a child ...but it would also require us to acknowledge the heritage and cultural background that would belong to our child, but not to us. ~Ilana Sherer, Our Family Coalition, Known and Unknowns
+These men’s sperm would indeed help us to create a child ...but it would also require us to acknowledge the heritage and cultural background that would belong to our child, but not to us. ~Ilana Sherer, Our Family Coalition, Known and Unknown

 Children try to avoid feeling different from their peers.
 In adolescence, they go through identity development, and often seek out family members and others who share their looks, interests and skills.
-If your donor and child look very different from the people raising the child, the donor may take on extra significance to the child.
-If the donor shares physical characteristics with you, your partner and/or your extended family, your child will look like the people who share their life.
+If your donor and child look very different from the people raising your child, the donor may take on extra significance to the child.
+If the donor shares physical characteristics and ethnic ancestry with you, your partner and/or your extended family, your child will look like the people who share their life.
 This can contribute to a child's sense of who they are and a feeling of belonging.

 Interviewer: How often were you ever treated differently when you were growing up?
 Never, rarely, occasionally, frequently or very frequently?